 White flowers, and also green-flowered cultivars, remain white or green regardless of soil pH.

 Try to use rainwater to water hydrangeas, since mains hard water can affect the flower colour, turning blue flowers mauve or pink.

-Cultivars with blue flowers can be kept blue by growing the plants in acidic soil (pH 4.5-5), or by using hydrangea blueing compounds according to the manufacturer’s instructions.
+Cultivars with blue flowers can be kept blue by growing the plants in acidic soil (pH 4.5-5), or by acidifying soils.
+Where keeping hydrangeas are not reliably blue use 'hydrangea blueing compounds' according to the manufacturer’s instructions.
 These compounds contain aluminium sulphate and are available from most garden centres.
 If the soil is very alkaline, or if there is any obvious chalk in the soil, this treatment will not work, but can be very effective for container-grown plants.